top of page

 • The condition of the current school buildings reflects poorly on the community and complicates the effort to attract new teachers, residents and businesses.

-USD 294 would move to a PK-12 campus model with a new high school wing added to the south side of the existing DCJ/SHS and a woods shop added to the Vo-Ag building.
-The shop building would connect to the school through a practice gym and locker rooms.
+One approach to a PK-12 campus model would be to add new high school wing to the south side of the existing DCJ/SHS building, near the existing parking lot.
 The north side of the existing high school would be remodeled to become the new elementary school.
 Systems throughout the schools would be updated and brought up to code.
 Where needed, the building would get a heavy remodel affecting layout and all finishes; areas that are in good shape would get a lighter remodel, like new LED lighting and fire sprinklers.
 The high school and elementary would have separate, secure entrances but take advantage of a shared kitchen, media center and cafeteria/commons.

 What will be the impact on my taxes?

-A mill levy is the "tax rate" that is applied to the assessed value of a property.
+A mill levy is the tax rate that is applied to the assessed value of a property.
 Our current mill levy is $44.14 per $1,000 of assessed value.
-If the bond issue passes, the mill levy will be $72.39.

 The median home value in Decatur County is $66,100.
 That means that half of the homes are valued at less than $66,100 and half are valued more than that amount.
-For half of our residents, the bond would mean an increase of less than $215 a year, or less than $18 added to a monthly mortgage.
+The assessed value of the median home in Decatur County is 11.5% of $66,100, or $7,648.
+The assessed value is the number you would put in the estimated property tax calculator.

 bottom of page